About LEMS

 COMORBIDITY

-Historically, more than half of LEMS cases are associated with an underlying cancer, usually small cell lung cancer (SCLC).13 Studies suggest that LEMS patients with SCLC display a more rapidly progressing course of disease vs those with LEMS not associated with SCLC.14,15 Because LEMS symptoms often precede tumor detection by months or even years.16
+Historically, more than half of LEMS cases are associated with an underlying cancer, usually small cell lung cancer (SCLC).13 Studies suggest that LEMS patients with SCLC display a more rapidly progressing course of LEMS vs those with LEMS not associated with SCLC.14,15 Because LEMS symptoms can precede cancer detection by months or even years16, lives may be saved by earlier diagnosis of LEMS.

 PATHOPHYSIOLOGY